charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 tags: games stem
 ---

-In late 2017, a friend lent me a deck so I could tag along to my first Modern tournament.
-A few months later, I flew to Spain and put up a reasonable record against world-class opponents at the [Pro Tour](https://magic.wizards.com/en/events/premierplay/protour/ptrix).
+In late 2017, [Matthias](http://www.starcitygames.com/events/coverage/rg_valakut_with_matthias_hunt.html) lent me a deck so I could tag along to my first Modern tournament.
+A few months later, I flew to Spain and broke even against world-class opponents at the [Pro Tour](https://magic.wizards.com/en/events/premierplay/protour/ptrix).
 My secret, honestly, was [[Valakut, the Molten Pinnacle:Valakut]].
 The deck is resilient and redundant, making it incredibly friendly to beginners.
 All the cards are basically lands.
 You keep putting them on the table until your opponent concedes!

 The downside of "resilient and redundant" is that the [[Valakut, the Molten Pinnacle:Valakut]] can get repetitive.
 As I learned the format, I could anticipate my opponents' tricks and guess their sideboard choices.
 But you wouldn't know it from my plays: ramp spell, ramp spell, ramp spell, [[Primeval Titan]].
 I eventually got to wondering how the deck could be made more flexible -- without losing the consistency that's key to its success.